YaYaB/finetune-diffusion/README.md

 - **Other**
     - BLIP requires transformers==4.15.0
     - Finetuning requires transformers==4.22.0
-    - You'll see when launching one of this the reinstall of transformers
+    - Based on the script launched (captioning or finetuning) it will automatically install the correct version of transformers
 - **Requirements**
 ```bash
 pip install -r requirements.txt